githubevents/open-source-friday/admin/project-criteria.md

 As a maintainer or contributor, you should be:

-1. Available to participate in the live stream on the designated Friday at 10am PST.
+1. Available to participate in the live stream on the designated Friday at 4 PM IST / 6:30 PM SGT.
 We're also happy to accommodate exceptions for pre-recording sessions for certain projects.
 2. Willing to receive and review the show notes and live streaming preparation guide.
 3. Available for a live stream scheduled at least two weeks in advance.